 This is a section worth thinking about.
 I’ll use the words from the document here to show some of the issues involved in difficulties with identifying some dead links.

 This is also the part of the document that includes the critique of the Yahoo Directory, and an interesting insight about parked pages pointing to a different domain (i.e., Disney owns http://www.mickeymouse.com/ which is a parked domain and has a redirect to a page on the Disney domain – audio alert warning – the Disney starts playing music when you visit, so only do so when that may not be an issue).
-While the Disney example is a reasonable use of a parked domain, the patent identifies another use – when someone purchases a dead domain, and uses a redirect upon it to “profit from the prior promotional works of the previous owners of the dead sites.”
+While the Disney example is a reasonable use of a parked domain, the web decay patent identifies another use – when someone purchases a dead domain, and uses a redirect upon it to “profit from the prior promotional works of the previous owners of the dead sites.”

 (1) The first problem–determining whether a link is “dead”–is not trivial.
 According to the HTTP protocol when a request is made to a server for a page that is no longer available, the server is supposed to return an error code, usually the HTTP return code 404.
 As discussed in the following sections, in fact many servers, including most reputable ones, do not return a 404 code–instead the servers return a substitute page and an OK code (200).
 The substitute page sometimes gives a written error indication, sometimes returns a redirect to the original domain home page, and sometimes returns a page which has absolutely nothing to do with the original page.
 Studies show that these type of substitutions, called “soft-404s,” account for more than 25% of the dead links.
 This issue is discussed in detail and a heuristic is proposed for the detection of servers that engage in soft 404s.
 The heuristic is effective for all cases except for one special case: a dead domain home page bought by a new entity and/or “parked” with a broker of domain names: in this special case it can be determined that the server engages in soft 404 in general but there is no way to know whether the domain home page is a soft 404 or not.